jamesBsmyth/pruf_js/DOCS/index.rst

    ``pruf.do.transferPruf(from, to, amount)``

-   Posts an asset for sale at given price.
+   Sends a specified Amount of PRUF from one wallet to another.

 Parameters
 """""""""""

    1. from

-      * String|address
+      * String|Address
-      * Address from which to send of tokens
+      * Address from which to send tokens

    2. to

-      * String|address
+      * String|Address
       * Address to receive sent tokens

    3. amount